Sibasankar2382/IPL-Data-Exploration-2008-2024/README.md

 </p>

 ## 📌 Project Overview
-This project analyzes IPL matches using Power BI, focusing on key cricketing metrics such as run rates, batting partnerships, bowling economy rates, win percentage, and dismissal types.
-The dataset includes ball-by-ball match details and match-level summaries.
+This project aims to analyze IPL matches using Power BI & SQL, combining ball-by-ball match details with match-level summaries to extract insights into team performance, player statistics, and match predictions.
+The analysis includes SQL-based exploratory queries and predictive modeling.
 ## Technologies Used
 * Python(For Data Manipulation)
 * MySql(For Connection)